Adityalaw/Handwritten-Text-Recognition/README.md

 * Only needed the lines images and lines.txt (ASCII).
 * Place the downloaded files inside data directory

-###### The Trained model is available and download from this [link](https://drive.google.com/file/d/10HHNZPqPQZCQCLrKGQOq5E7zFW5wGcA4/view?usp=sharing).
-The trained model CER=8.32% and trained on IAM dataset with some additional created dataset.
+Our Trained model is available and download from this [link](https://drive.google.com/file/d/10HHNZPqPQZCQCLrKGQOq5E7zFW5wGcA4/view?usp=sharing).
+The trained model have CER=8.32% and trained on IAM dataset with some additional created dataset.
+Put the contents of the downloaded file model.zip into the model directory of the repository.

 To Train the model from scratch